-23 See A Local Authority v JB [2021] UKSC 52 at paragraph 73.
+29 See A Local Authority v JB [2021] UKSC 52 at paragraph 73.

-24 See PC and NC v City of York Council [2013] EWCA Civ 478 at paragraphs 53 and 54, Kings College NHS Foundation Trust v C [2015] EWCOP 18 at paragraph 29, and A Local Authority v JB [2021] UKSC 52 at paragraphs 58-61.
+30 See PC and NC v City of York Council [2013] EWCA Civ 478 at paragraphs 53 and 54, Kings College NHS Foundation Trust v C [2015] EWCOP 18 at paragraph 29, and A Local Authority v JB [2021] UKSC 52 at paragraphs 58-61.

-25 See also here Chapter 2 of the Code of Practice to the MCA 2005.
+31 See also here Chapter 2 of the Code of Practice to the MCA 2005.

-- If you do not know P, would it assist to have another person present who does (and, if they do, what role should they play)? - Has P made clear (in whatever fashion) that there is someone that they would like to be present, or someone they would really like not to be present? - What help does P require to learn about and understand the information relevant to the decision?
+- Has P made clear (in whatever fashion) that there is someone that they would like to be present, or someone they would really like not to be present? - What help does P require to learn about and understand the information relevant to the decision?
 For instance, does P need to be taken to see different residential options?
-Have you explained to P all the pieces of information that you have identified as being relevant to the decision? - Is it possible to complete the assessment in one go, or is it necessary to come back and see P on more than one occasion, even if only to put P at their ease and help them engage with the process?26 - And, perhaps above all, is there something that you can do which might mean that P would be able to make the decision?
-Depending upon the circumstances, this could range from simply waiting, to undergoing work with P to assist them to understand the relevant information, to helping the person to understand that they can even make decisions: as an expert identified in one case observed "in order to make a decision, first one needs to be aware that one is in a position to do so"27 - this is particularly important in situations where a person has never been given the opportunity to make decisions. - 29.
+Have you explained to P all the pieces of information that you have identified as being relevant to the decision? - Is it possible to complete the assessment in one go, or is it necessary to come back and see P on more than one occasion, even if only to put P at their ease and help them engage with the process?32 - And, perhaps above all, is there something that you can do which might mean that P would be able to make the decision?
+Depending upon the circumstances, this could range from simply waiting, to undergoing work with P to assist them to understand the relevant information, to helping the person to understand that they can even make decisions: as an expert identified in one case observed "in order to make a decision, first one needs to be aware that one is in a position to do so"33 this is particularly important in situations where a person has never been given the opportunity to make decisions. - 31.
 Sixth, it is important to be clear-eyed about the line between supporting a person to make a decision and making a disguised best interests decision.
-If the support required is, in truth, so integral to the decision-making process that the person is in effect carrying out the instructions of others rather than (for instance) responding to prompts, then it is likely that what is going on is best interests decision-making, and should be recognised as such.28
+If the support required is, in truth, so integral to the decision-making process that the person is in effect carrying out the instructions of others rather than (for instance) responding to prompts, then it is likely that what is going on is best interests decision-making and should be recognised as such.34